Key Takeaways

 Median Home Price

-1,509 homes sold in New Hampshire in May of 2024, up 9.8% according to the Redfin dataset.
+954 homes sold in New Hampshire in January of 2026, entirely stable from the year before according to the Redfin dataset.
 This metric gives us a good picture of the current sales volume in New Hampshire.
-However, keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
+However, keep in mind that this number might be lower compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)